Direct Instruction and Reading Program

 Improve reading comprehension: Higher-order thinking is promoted by helping students achieve a deeper understanding of the details of a text, along with the ability to make inferences and draw conclusions.

-Which Students Benefit Most?
+Which Students Benefit Most from Direct Instruction?

 Whether your child is an emergent or experienced reader, our trained teachers can support their needs.
 Our programs are particularly beneficial for students with: